algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 [^3]: In software engineering, a pattern is a reusable behavior of a Non-Playable Character (NPC), which can be overuse by the player to beat a boss for example.

-[^4]: MS-DOS is an operating system for x86-based PCs mostly developed by Microsoft.
+[^4]: MS-DOS is an Operating System for x86-based PCs mostly developed by Microsoft.

 [^5]: DOSBox is a simulator of the MS-DOS environment.